JasperHG90/MOOCs/coursera_data_dumps/README.md

 	6. mysql -u <USERNAME> -p -D my_session < /path/to/FILENAME.sql

-## Exporting a MySQL database to SQLite database
+## A note on my use of SQLite databases

+I generally convert all of the Coursera MySQL dumps to SQLite databases and use these interchangeably.
+SQLite databases work in a similar way to MySQL databases.
+However, they are serverless and take a hit on security (among other differences).
+Also, I find it's straightforward to copy SQLite files into the vagrant box as part of the standard VM population.

+However, I have added a quick how-to on working with R & MySQL in the "/R_and_RMySQL" folder.
+I also altered the [SQL quick access helper function](https://github.com/JasperHG90/MOOCs/blob/master/workflow/generic_helper_functions/helper_functions.R) to be able to query from both SQLite & MySQL databases.

 It is possible to convert MySQL databases to SQLite (see: https://gist.github.com/esperlu/943776)

 To convert, download the script.
 Then, navigate to the folder where the script is located and run the following line:

-	- sh mysql2sqlite.sh --no-data -u root -p <MySQLtablename> | sqlite3 /path/to/folder/<dbname>.sqlite
+	- sh mysql2sqlite.sh -u root -p <MySQLtablename> | sqlite3 /path/to/folder/<dbname>.sqlite

 You will be prompted to enter the mySQL password, after which the MySQL database will be converted to the location you specified.